reduxjs/react-redux/docs/connect-extracting-data-with-mapStateToProps.md

 It should take a first argument called `state`, optionally a second argument called `ownProps`, and return a plain object containing the data that the connected component needs.

-This function should be passed as the first argument to `connect`, and will be will be called every time when the Redux store state changes.
+This function should be passed as the first argument to `connect`, and will be called every time when the Redux store state changes.
 If you do not wish to subscribe to the store, pass `null` or `undefined` to `connect` in place of `mapStateToProps`.

 **It does not matter if a `mapStateToProps` function is written using the `function` keyword (`function mapState(state) { }` ) or as an arrow function (`const mapState = (state) => { }` )** - it will work the same either way.